 Your Colorado Yurt will need a deck (options are explained here).
 You will likely need some site preparation before deck building begins.
 This often involves moving dirt, leveling the site and digging and pouring concrete piers for the deck base.
 At the time of site prep, you will also need to prepare for utilities (if you are plumbing or wiring your yurt).
 This may include extending lines to the yurt site and “stubbing” out for future hook ups.

 Building the deck can be a DIY project, or you can hire a contractor.
 We have suggested deck plans that you can use or share with your builder.
 Often the same contractor can erect the yurt.
 As the deck is being built, you will also bring the utilities up through the floor to where they will be needed inside the yurt.
 A floor plan is a good idea at this point.
-This can be just a rough layout of where you want to have your utilities or can show wall dividers and appliances.
+This can be as simple as a rough layout of where you want to have your utilities or it can show wall dividers and appliances.
 See some suggested plans here.
 Finished flooring can be done now (if you can protect it from weather) or after the yurt is pitched.

 You can order your Colorado Yurt at any point in the above sequence.
 Our lead times vary depending upon our workload and season.
 Sometimes it takes 3 weeks to get your new yurt, other times it can be up to 9 weeks.
 When you place your order, we’ll ask you questions about your location, how you’ll use the yurt, your weather and your budget.
 It’s a conversation where we help you decide the best selection of options to get the yurt you need.